vermaayushjivan-alt/safarbuddy-v2/DOC_DEBT.md

 ---

+7. src/lib/config/env.ts / src/types/env.d.ts — GMAIL_USER and
+   GMAIL_APP_PASSWORD missing despite a code comment claiming otherwise

+What: src/lib/notifications/email.client.ts's header comment states "Both vars are already declared in the validated serverEnvSchema and in src/types/env.d.ts."
+They were not — neither file listed them, only RESEND_API_KEY/EMAIL_FROM existed under the Email section.
+Same "claimed but not actually present" pattern as items 2–4 above.

+Status: CLOSED (2026-08-28, VENDOR-03/M2 session) — added
+GMAIL_USER, GMAIL_APP_PASSWORD, and (new, for M2's admin alert email)
+ADMIN_NOTIFICATION_EMAIL to serverEnvSchema, env.d.ts, and
+.env.example together, per RULE 29.

+---

-General note: three of these four items (2, 3, 4) are the same underlying failure pattern — a session's SESSION_HANDOFF/CHANGELOG claimed something was "done" that was not actually present/complete in the delivered repo.
+General note: several of the items above (2, 3, 4, 7) are the same underlying failure pattern — a session's SESSION_HANDOFF/CHANGELOG/code comment claimed something was "done"/"already declared" that was not actually present/complete in the delivered repo.
 RULE 21–23 (real functional walkthroughs, not just a green typecheck) and RULE 32 (migrations must actually exist on disk) exist specifically to catch this class of issue going forward.

 ---